Shriinivas/gimpsegany/README.md

 Perform a quick check to ensure your Segment Anything installation is working properly.
 Open a console and change directory to your GIMP plugin folder.

 **For SAM2 model:**

 ```
 /path/to/python3/python ./seganybridge.py sam2_hiera_large /path/to/checkpoint/model/sam2_hiera_large.pth
 ```

 **For SAM1 model:**

 ```
 /path/to/python3/python ./seganybridge.py vit_h /path/to/checkpoint/model/sam_vit_h_4b8939.pth
 ```

-A "Success!!" or "Success!" message indicates a successful installation.
+A "Success!!" message indicates a successful installation.

 ---